 • If you want to avoid the browser warning about mixed content, you should set the secure value to true.

-Try to add an image to your post, the image should now be uploaded to your Cloudinary Media Library.
+Try to add an image to your post, and the image should now be uploaded to your Cloudinary Media Library.

 Don't forget you can set the folder and tag to make it easy to manage your assets.